 Does autism make you smarter

-A question I frequently hear is, does autism make you smarter?
-The simple answer: No it does not.
-Autism is a cognitive disorder, it is a developmental disability, it is not however a mental illness nor a mental disorder.
+Autism is a cognitive disorder and a developmental disability.
+It is NOT a mental illness nor a mental disorder.
 Autism itself does not increase nor decrease intelligence.
-That being said, people who are diagnosed with autism often receive additional diagnoses that may have an affect on their level of intelligence.
-Now let’s look deeper.
+People who are diagnosed with autism however, often receive additional diagnoses that may have an affect on their level of intelligence.
+In short, autism does not make you smarter.